-At present, this variant of Pai Gow Poker can only be found at TropicanaCasino.com and VirginCasino.com.
+At present, this variant of Pai Gow Poker can only be found at VirginCasino.com.

 Honorable mention: Three Card Poker

-Perhaps the most popular of the carnival games, Three Card Poker is a straightforward green felt game that like the other games mentioned, pits the player’s hand directly against the dealer’s – only in this case, both parties are only dealt three cards apiece.
+Perhaps the most popular of the carnival games, Three Card Poker is a straightforward casino table game that, like the other games mentioned, pits the player’s hand directly against the dealer’s – only in this case, both parties are only dealt three cards apiece.

 Before each game begins, players must place a forced ante bet before receiving their hand.
 It’s then up to the player to either place a second (Play) bet, or fold the hand and forfeit the ante wager.
 The Play bet must be equal to the ante wager.